Read in:

 The Env Pattern: One IO Spine, Portable Business Logic

-This is an architecture pattern I've been using in Go for 7+ years.
-It doesn't have a single established name — it's a natural evolution of idiomatic Go applied to a real monolith.
+I have been using this architectural approach in Go for 7+ years.
+It has no established name; it is a natural evolution of idiomatic Go applied to a real monolith.

 The idea